forgedbykrishna/Push-up-Counter-using-Real-time-Pose-Estimation/README.md

 This project demonstrates practical applications of machine learning and computer vision in fitness tracking, human pose detection, and real-time motion analysis.
 It also helped strengthen skills in Python programming, image processing, and AI-based automation.

-# Push-Up Counter using Computer Vision

-A real-time Push-Up Counter built using Python, OpenCV, and MediaPipe that detects and counts push-ups through computer vision and pose estimation techniques.

 ## Features

 - Real-time push-up detection